On cubulated relatively hyperbolic groups: Introduction

-The compatibility assumption is also implied, for instance, when $G$ is hyperbolic relative to residually finite groups and wall stabilizers are fully relatively quasiconvex subgroups of $G$.
-Therefore, Theorem \ref{mainthm} also implies: \begin{coro} Let $G$ be hyperbolic relative to residually finite groups, and suppose it acts properly and cocompactly on the $\CAT{0}$ cube complex $X$.
-If the wall stabilizer $G_W<G$ is fully relatively quasiconvex for any wall $W\subset X$, then there is a finite index subgroup $G'<G$ such that $X/G'$ is special. \end{coro} Another consequence of our main result depends on the combination theorem for cubulations in small cancellation theory due to Martin and Steenbock \cite[Thm.~1.1]{marste}. \begin{thm}[Martin-Steenbock] Let $F$ be the free product of finitely many groups $G_1,\dots , G_r$, and assume each $G_i$ acts properly and cocompactly on the $\CAT{0}$ cube complex $X_i$.
-If $G$ is a quotient of $F$ by a finite set of relators that satisfies the classical $C'(1/6)$-small cancellation condition over $F$, then $G$ acts properly and cocompactly on a $\CAT{0}$ cube complex $X$.\\ Moreover, this complex is constructed in such a way that for each $i$, there is a $G_i$-equivariant combinatorial isometric embedding $\dot{X}_i \hookrightarrow X$, where $\dot{X}_i$ is the cubical barycentric subdivision of $X_i$. \end{thm} The ``moreover" part of the previous theorem is implicit in the construction of $X$, see \cite[Rmk.~3.43]{marste} (cf. \cite[Cor.~4.5]{janwis}).
-The group $G$ is hyperbolic relative to the free factors $G_1, \dots, G_r$ \cite{osinrel}, and since a compact non-positively curved complex is virtually special if and only if its cubical barycentric division is virtually special (see Corollary \ref{vspecialsubdivision}), the existence of equivariant isometric embeddings $\dot{X}_i \hookrightarrow X$ imply that the cubulation $(G, X)$ satisfies the compatibility condition provided each of the cubulations $(G_i,X_i)$ is virtually special.
+Another consequence of our main result depends on the combination theorem for cubulations in small cancellation theory due to Martin and Steenbock \cite[Thm.~1.1]{MartinSteenbock2017Combsmallcan}. \begin{thm}[Martin-Steenbock] Let $F$ be the free product of finitely many groups $G_1,\dots , G_r$, and assume each $G_i$ acts properly and cocompactly on the $\CAT{0}$ cube complex $X_i$.
+If $G$ is a quotient of $F$ by a finite set of relators that satisfies the classical $C'(1/6)$-small cancellation condition over $F$, then $G$ acts properly and cocompactly on a $\CAT{0}$ cube complex $X$.\\ Moreover, this complex is constructed in such a way that for each $i$, there is a $G_i$-equivariant combinatorial isometric embedding $\dot{X}_i \hookrightarrow X$, where $\dot{X}_i$ is the cubical barycentric subdivision of $X_i$. \end{thm} The ``moreover" part of the previous theorem is implicit in the construction of $X$, see \cite[Rmk.~3.43]{MartinSteenbock2017Combsmallcan} (cf.~\cite[Cor.~4.5]{JankiewiczWise2017}).
+The group $G$ is hyperbolic relative to the free factors $G_1, \dots, G_r$ \cite[p2~Example~(II)]{Osin2006RHBook}, and since a compact non-positively curved complex is virtually special if and only if its cubical barycentric division is virtually special (see Corollary \ref{vspecialsubdivision}), the existence of equivariant isometric embeddings $\dot{X}_i \hookrightarrow X$ imply that the cubulation $(G, X)$ satisfies the compatibility condition provided each of the cubulations $(G_i,X_i)$ is virtually special.
 Hence Theorem \ref{mainthm} implies the following combination result: \begin{prop} Let $F$ be the free product of finitely many virtually compact special groups.
 If $G$ is a quotient of $F$ by a finite set of relators satisfying the classical $C'(1/6)$-small cancellation condition over $F$, then $G$ is also virtually compact special. \end{prop}